Hidden Instagram Gems of the Whitsundays

 After the wet season, the butterflies are hatching in droves, and with so many around you, you literally need to move them out of the air in front of you as you walk!
 It’s the most magical secret because there is only a short period of the year where this concentration occurs, however, most of the year you will find dozens of different types of butterflies galore.

 A short drive from Airlie Beach lies Conway Beach.
 While this is a stunning place to visit in its own right, there is another little gem hiding off the road to Conway: George’s Diner!
 A longtime local, George created the '50s era themed diner in homage to the ones he saw on a visit to the USA.
-Complete with checkered floors, jukeboxes, classic cars and costumed waitresses, this is a unique way to spend a lazy Sunday afternoon exploring the wider Whitsundays region.
+Complete with checkered floors, jukeboxes, classic cars and costumed waiters, this is a unique way to spend a lazy Sunday afternoon exploring the wider Whitsundays region... and going back to the future!

 Bringing your pooch along for the ride?
 George’s Diner is dog-friendly, and encourages a visit from your furry friends as well!
 After your authentic '50s inspired burger and milkshake, be sure to check out the array of historical era bikes, cars and memorabilia adorning the area from George’s own collection.
 Since you’re in the neighbourhood, why not pop down to Conway Beach for some beachcombing while you’re at it?